Compensation & Personal Injury Lawyers

 Emma Mead is an Accredited Specialist in Personal Injury Law.

-Most working Australian’s have at least one, but possibly more, superannuation policies.
+Most working Australian’s have at least one, but possibly more, superannuation & insurance policies.
 Most of us don’t really think much about our ‘Super’ until we approach retirement.
 Generally these policies also include cover for partial permanent disability (PPD) and total and permanent disability (TPD), and in some instances income protection and death cover.
 This is in addition to the normal contributions.

 So it is important not to forget your super fund if you have the misfortune to suffer an illness or injury, (or death) as you (or your family) may have an entitlement to claim lump sum payments.

 Our personal injury lawyers have a detailed understanding of the various superannuation policies in Australia and can assess your entitlement rights and guide you through the claims process.
-So, if you are off work or ill, check your policy- call your fund and ask them.
+So, if you are off work or ill, check your policy, call your fund and ask them.
 They will tell you the cover you have.
-If you need to make a claim, give Burke Mead a call or send us an email on email@example.com and we can get back to you.
+If you need to make a claim, give Burke Mead a call or send us an email on [email protected] and we will get back to you.

 It is a complicated area of negligence, because proving a practitioner, hospital or other medical professional breached the duty of care owed to you, requires careful consideration of: